fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 C-->|YES|D[remove task from queue]-->A
 ```
 ### Tasks
-There are several type of tasks with specific functionalities.
+There are several types of tasks with specific functionalities.

 ### Receive task

-Package is being received at *receive dock* (this is where transport stops to unload) and is moved to *receive buffer dock*.
+Package is being received at a *receive dock* (this is where transport stops to unload) and is moved to *receive buffer dock*.
 Task parameters are described in table
 |Name|Description|
 |---|---|
 |package|id of package to be received by the warehouse|